LindsayYoung/python-class/README.md

 ```
 Now, it is time to build your own function.
 You probably noticed all of those functions use paresis.
 We will need paresis to call our function.
 "Calling a function" just means running the code in that function.

-In writing our function we need to use `def` to define it, name our function, have paresis, use a colon and put the code inside
+In writing our function we need to use `def` to define it, name our function, have paresis, use a colon and put the code inside.
+As always, indentation is important!
 ```
 def our_function():
 	print "hello"